 Paint Industry Overview in India

-In this article, we will do a comprehensive analysis of paint industry in India.
-Akzo Nobel India Ltd, Asian Paints Ltd, Berger Paints India Ltd and Kansai Nerolac Paints Ltd are the 4 listed biggest paint companies in India.
+Which are the Top Paint Companies in India?
+Here is a comprehensive analysis of paint industry in India.
+Asian Paints Ltd, Berger Paints India Ltd, Kansai Nerolac Paints Ltd and Akzo Nobel India Ltd are the 4 listed biggest paint companies in India.
+Lets do a quantitative analysis of these 4 paint stocks.

 - Akzo Nobel India has been present in India for over 60 years and is a significant player in the paints industry.
 In 2008, the company became a member of the Akzo Nobel Group.
 It is most famous for its Dulux brand.